No-Needle No-Scalpel Vasectomy (NNNSV) Training for Physicians

 If you are coming from outside the US, you can take them home in your checked baggage to avoid overseas shipping charges and taxes.

 5. You may also wish to equip yourself with a pair of 2.5x optical loupes.
 I purchased my most recent pair from Designs for Vision, Inc. for $1345.00.
-This may sound like a lot, but my most recent pair of prescription transition photo-gray glasses was over $450, about 1/3 the cost of the surgical glasses.
-For me, they are indispensable, so much so that I purchased a second pair, the 3.5x loupes.
+This may sound like a lot, but my most recent pair of prescription transition photo-gray glasses was over $550, over 1/3 the cost of the surgical glasses.
+For me, they are indispensable, so I purchased a second pair, the 3.5x loupes.
 I actually prefer the 2.5x pair because they are lighter, and the field of view is brighter, larger, and greater in focus depth.
 The working distance of 17 inches allows me to stand upright in good posture.
 The magnifiers are mounted into bifocals which provide me with good distance vision and reading-glasses type magnification around the 2.5x lenses, so I keep them on through a whole vasectomy day.
+They are so important to me that I keep a second 2.5X pair with my travel gear (for vasectomies outside my main office) so that I never have to worry about forgetting my home office pair when I travel.
 Even if you perform only a few vasectomies, they are also very useful for a wide variety of office tasks, including examining skin lesions and repairing or cleaning fine instruments.

 6. Before a hands-on session, a trainee usually finds it helpful to watch me perform a few vasectomies at my normal pace in order to appreciate the nice rhythm that develops in the course of doing a series of vasectomies.
 You may bring your digital or video camera and take photos of my office setup and of the procedures of men who provide permission.
 You are welcome to take samples of my brochures, consent form, op report, and patient instruction sheets.